return42/lxc-suite/README.rst

     $ sudo -H snap install lxd
     $ sudo -H lxd init --auto

-If you are in a hurry and just want to *play* with suites, install the *developer suite* into a archlinux container::
+If you are in a hurry and just want to *play* with LXC suites, install the *developer suite* into a archlinux container::

     $ ./dev install archlinux